 - Have your ticket ready and do not lose it – Conductors will usually come by to check your tickets, so have your ticket ready and do not lose it.
 You will also need to show your ticket to get out of the station as most stations have machines to put your ticket through.
 Keep your ticket safe for your entire journey.

 - Absolutely no smoking is allowed – All high-speed trains have a stringent policy that absolutely no smoking of any kind is allowed on the high-speed train.
-If there is a longer stop, you see people getting off to have a quick cigarette on the platform, but you would risk missing the train; so unless this is necessary, I will not get off the train en route at all.
+If there is a longer stop, you see people getting off to have a quick cigarette on the platform, but you would risk missing the train; unless necessary, I will not get off the train en route.

-Traveling by train is always a wonderful way to see China.
-China has some magnificent countryside that you would not see if you went by airplane.
+Traveling by train is always an excellent way to see China.
+China has magnificent countryside that you would not see if you went by airplane.
 Traveling by China’s high-speed train s relatively easy and convenient.
 So go on an adventure – and ride some of China’s amazing high-speed trains.

 Are China’s high-speed trains safe?